Wait Until Dark: Revivals

+The play was produced by the Brunton Theatre Company, Musselburgh, under the direction of Sandy Neilson during its first season in 1979.

 After 11 previews, a Broadway revival directed by Leonard Foglia opened on April 5, 1998, at the Brooks Atkinson Theatre, where it ran for 97 performances.
 The cast included Marisa Tomei, Quentin Tarantino and Stephen Lang.

 A 2003 London revival, followed by a UK tour, featured Susie Amy, Derren Nesbitt and Michael Melia.
 The setting was changed to Notting Hill.

 A production of the play took place at the Edinburgh Festival Fringe in 2010.
 It was performed at the Royal College of Surgeons of Edinburgh by students of Oxford University.

 On October 16, 2013, a revised version by Jeffrey Hatcher opened at the Geffen Playhouse in Los Angeles, featuring Allison Pill, Adam Stein, and Mather Zickel.
 The story was backdated to 1944, and Sam and Mike are supposedly Marine buddies who served together in Italy.

 Adaptations

-Warner Bros.-Seven Arts purchased the film rights in 1966 soon after the play's Broadway premiere.
-The film, directed by Terence Young with a screenplay by Robert Carrington and Jane Howard-Carrington and a score by Henry Mancini, premiered on October 26, 1967.
-It starred Audrey Hepburn, Alan Arkin, Richard Crenna, Efrem Zimbalist Jr., Jack Weston, and Julie Herrod, and was produced by Hepburn's then-husband Mel Ferrer.
+Warner Bros.
+Pictures purchased the film rights in February 1966, before the play’s Broadway debut at the Ethel Barrymore Theatre on February 2, 1966.
+The film, directed by Terence Young from a screenplay by Robert Carrington and Jane-Howard Carrington with a score by Henry Mancini, premiered at Radio City Music Hall in New York on October 26, 1967.
+It starred Audrey Hepburn, Alan Arkin, Richard Crenna, Efrem Zimbalist Jr., Jack Weston, and Julie Herrod, and was produced by Hepburn’s then-husband, Mel Ferrer.

 In an effort to duplicate the suspense on screen, movie theaters dimmed their lights to their legal limits, then turned off one by one until each light on-screen was shattered, resulting in the theater being plunged into complete darkness.

 Hepburn was nominated for both the Academy Award and Golden Globe for Best Actress, and Zimbalist was nominated for a Golden Globe in the supporting category.

-The film ranked tenth on Bravo's The 100 Scariest Movie Moments for its climactic scene, and was ranked 55th on the American Film Institute's 100 Years...100 Thrills list.
+The film ranked tenth on Bravo's The 100 Scariest Movie Moments for its climactic scene, and it was ranked 55th on the list of American Film Institute's 100 Years...100 Thrills.

-A 1982 HBO television movie starred Katharine Ross and Stacy Keach.
+A 1982 TV movie starred Katharine Ross and Stacy Keach.

 The movie was adapted into a 1986 Kannada-language movie 27 Mavalli Circle.